Lawrence VanDyke: Federal judicial service

-The ABA's treatment of VanDyke was widely denounced by conservative commentators.
+The ABA's handling of VanDyke was widely denounced by conservative commentators.
 Writing for National Review, John McCormack asked: "Were VanDyke's comments to the ABA twisted or taken wildly out of context in order to paint him as a bigot?
 It is hard to believe any judicial nominee would suggest during an interview with the ABA that he might not be 'fair' to all litigants."
 McCormack asked the ABA for a transcript of the relevant portion of its interview with VanDyke, but the ABA declined to provide one.
 Legal scholar Adam White, a former member of the ABA's Administrative Law Section, wrote a Wall Street Journal op-ed arguing that there was "no basis on which to evaluate any of the broad-brush descriptions of Mr. VanDyke.
 We don't know what basis, if any, his critics have for these judgments, or even who they are.
 We're expected to take the ABA's disparagement at face value".
 The Wall Street Journal editorial board also published a critique of the ABA's treatment of VanDyke.
 Writing in The Atlantic, law professor Josh Blackman suggested that "[g]oing forward, when a nominee is rated as unqualified, the transcript should be released, and the recording should be posted publicly online."

 On November 21, 2019, VanDyke's nomination was reported out of committee by a 12–10 vote.
 On December 10, 2019, the United States Senate invoked cloture on his nomination by a 53–40 vote.
 On December 11, 2019, his nomination was confirmed by a 51–44 vote.
 He received his judicial commission on January 2, 2020.

-In November 2021, VanDyke blasted the Ninth Circuit's "embarrassing" immigration rulings.
-He believes that the Ninth Circuit frequently "play[s] [the Board of Immigration Appeals]-for-a-day instead of genuinely deferring to the agency’s decisions."